ronmaccms/macadThesis24/README.md

 __Implementation:__ Use the provided GitHub script skeleton to scrape relevant websites and databases.
 __Outcome:__ Clean, structured dataset for topographical data.

-Real-Time Environmental Data:

-__Task:__ Extend the data collection process to include real-time environmental conditions such as weather and vegetation cover.
-__Implementation:__ Adapt the initial script for each new data source.
-__Outcome:__ Clean datasets for real-time environmental data.

 GIS Data:

 __Task:__ Gather GIS data from reliable sources.